18F/private-eye/README.md

 ## Developing

+To get started developing, simply clone this repo and you're ready.
+Private Eye has no dependencies and does not have a build process.
+All code for Private Eye is located in `private-eye.js`.

 This project uses `jest` for testing.
+First, run `npm install` which will install jest.
 Tests can be run with `npm test` or `npm test:watch` to rerun tests when files change.